Board of Directors

 John R. Hendricksen

-Cathy Kalenian is an entrepreneur and for 30 years she started, ran and sold three businesses with her husband and business partner, Paul.
+Cathy Kalenian a lifelong entrepreneur, was involved in the startup, management and sale of several manufacturing businesses with her husband Paul over 30 years.
 In these companies, she was Chief Financial Officer and managed marketing and human resources.
-Cathy was also the Director of International Artists Series, a classical music concert series in Worcester, MA and she and Paul co-founded the Princeton Arts Society in Princeton, MA.
-She is the current Board President of the Santa Fe Botanical Garden and Chairs the Capital Campaign Steering Committee.
-She is a current Trustee of the Museum of New Mexico Foundation and Chair of its Stewardship Committee; Member of the Hestia Fund, a women’s giving circle for the benefit of middle school aged children at risk of dropout; Past Board Member of the Christmas Cove Improvement Association, a yacht club in Maine; and Past Board Member of the Santa Fe Concorso, a juried car event.
-She is a native New Englander, with a BS in Communications from Boston University, and still summers in Maine – but considers Santa Fe her fulltime residence and home.
-Cathy enjoys mentoring children, gardening, tennis, and driving back-roads of America with Paul and Rufus, their very special Wheaten Terrier.
+She was also the Director of International Artists Series, a classical music concert series in Worcester, Massachusetts.
+She and her husband co-founded the Princeton Arts Society in Princeton, Massachusetts.
+She is the current Board President of the Santa Fe Botanical Garden and Co-Chair of its Steering Committee charged with building a Botanical Garden at Museum Hill; former Board Member of the Santa Fe Concorso, a juried car event; and a former member of the Hestia Fund, a women’s giving circle for the benefit of middle school aged children at risk of dropout.
+For the Museum Foundation, she has served as Chair of Circles, Chair of Membership and Chair of Stewardship Committees.
+Her B.S. in Communications from Boston University has served her well in these roles.
+She enjoys gardening, tennis, hiking, mentoring children and driving back-roads of America with Paul and Rufus, their very special Wheaten Terrier.

 Cathy Gronquist moved to Santa Fe in 2008 after twenty-seven years living and working in London, England.
 A Westerner by birth, she received a BA and MBA from the University of Denver before leaving Denver, CO for New York and ultimately, London.
 Cathy spent her time in London working for Morgan Stanley in Fixed Income and latterly, Research Management.
 Since joining the SFBG Board in 2009, Gronquist has enjoyed teaching children at the Leonora Curtin Wetland Preserve and serving on the Capital Campaign Steering, Nominating and Museum Hill Committees as well as Chairing the Development Committee.